tinymce/tinymce-docs/README.md

 The TinyMCE API documentation is maintained within the [TinyMCE project repository](https://github.com/tinymce/tinymce) and compiled for the documentation site using [MoxieDoc](https://github.com/tinymce/moxiedoc).

-Running `yarn build` will download the latest TinyMCE package and generate new API reference content from source code.
-This API documentation must be generated and updated on the documentation site with each release.
+To update the published API documentation, change the version in the `.api-version` file, run `yarn build` and then commit the changes.
+Running `yarn build` will download the TinyMCE package specified in `.api-version` and generate new API reference content from source code.

+**Note:** The API documentation should never be edited manually.

 ##### Prerequisites